jayasio/colormatch/README.md

 If nothing else, this project helped me explore designing with code and building something end-to-end.
 I'm still relatively an amateur with bigger systems of code, so any feedback or contributions are welcome!

 The source code is available under the [MIT license](LICENSE).

+## Acknowledgments

+- This project uses [Fluent Emoji](https://github.com/microsoft/fluentui-emoji), © Microsoft Corporation, under the MIT License.
+Fluent Emoji is a trademark of Microsoft Corporation.